izure1/klaf/docs/engine/README.md

 })
 ```

 This engine is useful when you want to create a database on the web and download it as a file.
-Please note that it does not store data permanently.
-For instance, if you're working on an online spreadsheet and want to save it as a database, you can use this method.
+For example, if you're working on an online spreadsheet and want to save it as a database, you can use this method.
+Additionally, if you need a document-based database rather than a key-value store like IndexedDB, this engine can be a great alternative.

 ```typescript
 // worker.js